The Land’s History

-The Lazy R Ranch is nestled in the channeled scablands ponderosa forest and rich sub irrigated meadows of the West Plains, just west of Spokane, WA.
-The ranch is part of the ancestral homeland of the Spokane Tribe.
+Nestled in the channeled scablands ponderosa forest and rich sub irrigated meadows of the West Plains, just west of Spokane, WA., the ranch is part of the ancestral homeland of the Spokane Tribe.
 In the early 19th century, white fur trappers began to settle the area.
 Following an influx of prospectors to the area following the California Gold Rush, conflict began to break out between settlers and indigenous people.
 Smallpox and other disease further weakened the Spokane people and in 1881 they were relocated by the United States Government to the Spokane Reservation northwest of Spokane.
 Like most of the federal government’s dealings with indigenous people, the relationship between the United States and the Spokane Tribe was fraught with violence and deception.
 We encourage you to take the time to watch this short documentary about the battles of 1858 that led to the removal of the Spokane Tribe from most of their historic homeland.
 The battle of Four Lakes occurred just seven miles from where the Lazy R Ranch is located today.

 Today the Spokane Tribe now lives on 159,000 acres in Wellpinit, Washington, and continues to contribute to the larger community of Spokane, Washington.
 The Spokane Tribe seeks to preserve, protect, manage and enhance the long-term sustainability of the natural resources for present and future generations through an interdisciplinary process by developing and implementing best management practices.
 Learn more about the Spokane Tribe, the Upper Columbia United Tribes, and Spokane’s Salish language immersion school.